sgan81/apfs-fuse/README.md

 ccmake . # Only if you want to change build options make
 ```
-After compilation, the binaries are located in `bin`.

 Note that the driver uses FUSE 3.0 by default (required on 32-bit systems).
 If
 you want do compile using FUSE 2.6, use `ccmake .` to change the option